logoDeveloper Hub

 • Coreth: Defines the Contract Chain (C-Chain); supports smart contract functionality and is EVM-compatible.

-• Platform VM: Defines the Platform Chain (P-Chain); supports operations on staking and Subnets.
+• Platform VM: Defines the Platform Chain (P-Chain); supports operations on staking and Avalanche L1s.

 • Avalanche VM: Defines the Exchange Chain (X-Chain); supports operations on Avalanche Native Tokens.